sunyj/petal/README.md

 In this project, an "environment" means a [PEP 405](https://peps.python.org/pep-0405/) virtual environment as well as all packages installed in it.

-In most cases, "virtual" is omitted as it's the only type of Python environment.
-In some cases, we use **env** for short.
+In most cases, "virtual" is omitted for concision.
+In some contexts, we use **env** for short.

 ### Is petal a replacement to pip?

+No, and probably never.

-No.  In fact, all actual package operations, such as `install` and `uninstall`, are delegated to pip.
+In fact, all actual package operations, such as `install` and `uninstall`, are delegated to pip.

 ### Then what's the point of a pip wrapper?

-Petal uses pip, not just wraps it up.
+Petal is NOT a wrapper of pip, it uses pip for pckage installation and dependency query.
 Its distinctive features include:

 - It is designed to be an environment-as-code (EaC) solution.
 - It manages environments as layers.
 - It supports environment delivery.
 - It's zero-dependency and zero-config.
   - PEP 405 is built-in since Python 3.3.
-  - pip is bootstrapped from the fastest PyPI mirror automatically.
+  - pip is automatically bootstrapped from the fastest PyPI mirror with latest version.

 ### `pip freeze` with `requirements.txt` is already an EaC solution, isn't it?

-It is, but not quite so. `requirements.txt` is only a **flat list** of installed packages, without any dependency information.
-Petal not only knows which packages you ***need***, it also knows, and in fact focuses on, which packages you ***want***.
+It is, but not entirely.
+While `requirements.txt` provides a list of installed packages, it lacks the necessary dependency information.
+It's like a planar projection of a higher dimensional structure, which is insufficient for proper management of that structure.
+In contrast, Petal tracks not only ***what*** packages were installed but also ***why*** you have them installed.

 # The Problems